syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 {% endhighlight %}
 {% endtabs %}

-N> This event won't work when adding the SfCardView as a child of SfCardLayout.
+N> This event will not work when adding the `SfCardView` as a child of `SfCardLayout`.